Watch the Video!

 As I wove everyday, I started seeing possibilities for paper.
 I like working with reclaimed papers.
 I shop at SCRAP, a local creative reuse store where I find maps, envelopes, discarded drawings, wallpaper, calendars, etc. I grabbed a poster from a power pole and delaminated cardboard.
 Experiments with all kinds of materials flowed from the daily practice.
 I recommend Weave Through Winter and would take it again.
 Sarah M.

 Helen is a skilled, generous, and very organized teacher.
 I enjoyed every aspect of the online class, from the clear video and the community feel, to the ability to work at my own pace.
-The projects and materials were lovely.
 The online format made it possible to benefit from Helen’s vast expertise without the time and cost of travel.
 Thanks Helen!
 Sue E.

 The Weave Through Winter course was amazing!!!
 It allowed me to connect with people from all over and gain insights and inspiration.
 As an artist and educator, it has broadened my scope and provided me with new creative outlets.
 Helen is an amazing teacher!
 A must have experience.
 Caryn M.